TheGrizzMD/coinops-es-de/core/metadata-global/README.md

 The files leverage ES-DE variables to allow the values to be used in any theme agnostic of how the theme is structured.

-It also includes a `_default.xml` that can be used as a temproary fallback for when new systems are added to ES-DE
+It also includes a `_default.xml` that can be used as a temporary fallback for when new systems are added to ES-DE

 Each file provides the following metadata variables:
 - `systemDescription` - A description of the system